FrogDNA/Rack-Modules/manual/index.md

 This is the grid.
 Each darker cell is dead, and each lighter cell is alive.
 You can find more info about the game of life [there](https://www.conwaylife.com/wiki/Conway%27s_Game_of_Life).
 Click on a dead cell to make it alive, click on a living cell to kill it.

 You can click the row and column headers to "mute" a whole row or column.
-Muting individual cells is not possible, and it would not have much sense given how this module outputs (more info on that [here](later).
+Muting individual cells is not possible, and it would not have much sense given how this module outputs.
 When muting a line, you will notice the header becoming darker, and the line will have a distinctive color.

 When a line is muted, you will also notice a change in the scale box.
+Note that muting a line does not affect the game of life evolution.
+Muted living cells continue to behave like other living cells to this respect, and the same is true for muted dead cells.

 ## The scale box